wp-plugins/vine-master/readme.txt

 That's not all, we also packed this great plugin with optional display of the Twitter Follow button to gather twitter followers and the Tweet button to make your website and videos "virulent".
 Watch those wordpress visits explode!

+Both the widget and the shortcode framework are fully mobile responsive, a must for any professional website.

 **Exciting Vine Videos for Wordpress**

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX